-We continued to be a leading innovator in the industry in 2005, through tests that we developed at Quest Diagnostics Nichols Institute, the largest provider of molecular diagnostic testing in the United States, as well as through relationships with technology developers.
-We believe that we are one of the leaders in transferring technical innovations to the market, through our relationships with the academic community and pharmaceutical and biotechnology firms, as well as collaborations with emerging medical technology companies that develop and commercialize novel diagnostics, pharmaceutical and device technologies.
+We continue to be a leading innovator in the industry, through tests that we developed at Quest Diagnostics Nichols Institute, the largest provider of molecular diagnostic testing in the United States, and Focus Diagnostics, a leading provider of infectious and immunologic disease testing, as well as through relationships with technology developers.
+We believe that we are one of the leaders in transferring technical innovations to the market through our relationships with the academic community and pharmaceutical and biotechnology firms, as well as through collaborations with emerging medical technology companies that develop and commercialize novel diagnostics, pharmaceutical and device technologies.